-The horrific international plane crash involves the Boeing 737 MAX 8, an updated, more fuel-efficient version of the Boeing 737, the company’s widely-used single-aisle jet.
-The Boeing 737 MAX 8, operating as Lion Air JT 610, was a nearly brand new airplane; it had been in operation since August 2018.
+The horrific international plane crash involved the Boeing 737 MAX 8, an updated, more fuel-efficient version of the Boeing 737.
+The Boeing 737 MAX 8 operating as Lion Air JT 610 was a nearly brand new airplane; it had been in operation since August 2018.

 According to Lion Air President Edward Sirait, the plane had a “technical problem” on its previous flight from Bali to Jakarta the night before the crash but was repaired in Denpasar (Bali) before it was flown to Jakarta.
 “Engineers in Jakarta received notes and did another repair before it took off,” Sirait told the media.
 “That’s the normal procedure for any plane,” Sirait added that the airline has no intention to ground any of the other Boeing 737 MAX planes in its fleet.

-Baum Hedlund Aristei & Goldman has represented victims in many types of international aviation accident cases, including commercial airline crashes.
-Our board-certified aviation attorneys have handled cases involving American companies, including The Boeing Company, Honeywell, and Rolls Royce, that sold defectively designed aircraft and parts to international customers.
+The aviation attorneys of Baum Hedlund Aristei & Goldman have represented victims in many types of international aviation accident cases, including commercial airline crashes that involve American companies, including The Boeing Company, Honeywell, and Rolls Royce, that sold defectively designed aircraft and parts to international customers.

-Our firm has litigated international air crash cases against (among others):
+Our firm has litigated international air crash cases against these airlines (among others):